lfost42/BrailleOrder/README.md

 ## USER INTERFACE

-- Landing app
+- Landing page
 - Login option
 - Search Symbols
+- Area to paste a list of special symbols for sort
+- Sort button
-- Export a json or css of the symbols database
+- Option to export a csv of the symbols database

 - profile management
 - role management